Is Jennifer Garner Pregnant? She And Ben Affleck Not Expecting Twin Babies

 The report quoted another source as saying that there was always a chance of reconciliation, adding “they love each other.
 They also really, really love their kids, and those kids love their parents.”

-US Weekly was quick to debunk the report, saying that the 44-year-old actress had not decided to pause the divorce proceedings.
+Us Weekly was quick to debunk the report, saying that the 44-year-old actress had not decided to pause the divorce proceedings.
 She was still considering “permanent split” and was waiting for the right time to move forward.
 Another source said that Jennifer Garner might not be filing divorce papers probably because their “current family dynamic” was working so well.

-Meanwhile, after the rehabilitation news broke, Matt Daman told Entertainment Tonight that Ben Affleck was “fantastic,” adding that he was spending time with his children and could not be happier.
+Meanwhile, after the rehabilitation news broke, Matt Damon told Entertainment Tonight that Ben Affleck was “fantastic,” adding that he was spending time with his children and could not be happier.

 Ben Affleck and Jennifer Garner were recently spotted leaving the church with their children.
-People reported that the ex-couple, who are parents to Violet, 11, Seraphina, 8, and five-year-old Sam, appeared to be on good terms.
+People reported that the ex-couple, who are parents to Violet, 11; Seraphina, 8; and 5-year-old Sam, appeared to be on good terms.
 In the photos, they look like a real couple and can be seen laughing together.

 Jennifer Garner is currently filming Simon vs. The Homo Sapiens Agenda.
 Ben Affleck recently hit the headlines when he announced that he was not directing the much-anticipated movie The Batman, where he plays the titular role.